Charleston, South Carolina: Culture

 Charleston's culture blends traditional Southern U.S., English, French, and West African elements.
 The downtown peninsula has several arts, music, local cuisine, and fashion venues.
 Spoleto Festival USA, held annually in late spring, was founded in 1977 by Pulitzer Prize–winning composer Gian Carlo Menotti, who sought to establish a counterpart to the Festival dei Due Mondi (the Festival of Two Worlds) in Spoleto, Italy.

 Charleston's oldest community theater group, the Footlight Players, has provided theatrical productions since 1931.
 A variety of performing arts venues includes the historic Dock Street Theatre.
 The annual Charleston Fashion Week held each spring in Marion Square brings in designers, journalists, and clients nationwide.

 Cuisine

 The cuisine in Charleston is strongly influenced by British, French, and Gullah elements.
-The city is known for dishes such as shrimp and grits, she-crab soup, fried oysters, Lowcountry boil, deviled crab cakes, and red rice.
-Local seafood—especially oysters, blue crab, shrimp, flounder, and black sea bass—features prominently due to the region's estuaries and marshes.
+The city is known for dishes such as shrimp and grits, she-crab soup, fried oysters, frogmore stew, deviled crab cakes, and red rice.
+Local seafood—especially oysters, blue crab, shrimp, flounder, redfish, and black sea bass—features prominently due to the region's estuaries and marshes.
 Gullah Geechee foodways continue to shape Charleston's culinary identity through staples like Carolina Gold rice, okra, field peas, and benne seeds, reflecting the agricultural knowledge brought by enslaved West Africans.
 In the twenty-first century, Charleston has become a nationally recognized dining destination, with a growing number of award-winning restaurants and chefs contributing to its modern food scene.
-As of November 2025, Charleston is home to three restaurants awarded one Michelin star.
+As of July 2026, Charleston is home to three restaurants awarded one Michelin star.